brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-04.md

 ---

-Alright, as gay as that might sound, they're not really homosexual.
+[^66-1]: Alright, as gay as that might sound, they're not really homosexual.
 I feel it important to reiterate it at this point, since it becomes significant later.
 While I don't have anything against homosexuality, I didn't see Rowling's Sirius and Remus as gay (indeed they showed a clear preference for women), and I don't see any justifiable reason for making them so just for this story.
 Even if they do make a delightful pair. :)

-Honey is an ancient form of antiseptic.
+[^66-2]: Honey is an ancient form of antiseptic.
 When it ferments, it creates hydrogen peroxide, which stings like a bitch but is a magnificent disinfectant.
 Hurray for the History Channel!

-Real Gaelic words, but they don't mean much by themselves.
+[^66-3]: Real Gaelic words, but they don't mean much by themselves.
 Unless one of my readers can actually speak Gaelic and offer up a niffty translation.
 That would be awesome.

-Harry and company return to Hogwarts next chapter!
-Plus, you'll all get to see the nifty side-effects associated with his new tattoo.